Quark-diquark potential and diquark mass from Lattice QCD: Numerical results for system

+Thus, we see that the large value of $\left[\chi^2/N_{{\rm d.o.f}}\right]_{\rm ALL}$ for ALL stems from two factors.
+One is due to the singularity near the origin.
+The other is due to the direction dependence caused by the RSB.
+The approach to the continuum limit as $a\to 0$ may then be surmised as follows.
+The data at the origin approaches negative infinity as $a$ becomes smaller.
+Since the major error due to the discretized Laplacian is limited to the points ($r=a,\sqrt{2}a, \sqrt{3}a$), it tends to diminish in this limit.
+Also, importantly, the direction dependence is expected to become smaller by the power $\sim\mathcal O(a^2)$ as $a$ goes to 0.
+Thus, the fit curve for ALL and those for the three directions approach each other.
+Overall, the data points will fit to one well-defined curve in the continuum limit.

-\Fig{ccbar_fit_2gauss} shows the spin-spin part of the pre-potential fit to the 2-Gaussian function.
-We see that most of the points lye on the curve, and $\chi^2/N_{{\rm d.o.f}}\sim50.0$.
-This fit reproduces the NBS wave function reasonably well, as will be shown in the following subsection.
+Next, we fit the spin-spin part of the pre-potential to the 2-Gaussian function in the range $1 \leq r/a \leq10$. \Fig{ccbar_fit_2gauss} shows the fit result.
+We see that most of the points lye on the curve, and $\chi^2/N_{{\rm d.o.f}}\simeq50.0$.
+The fit result reproduces the NBS wave function reasonably well, as will be shown in the following subsection.

-\Fig{ccbar_fit} shows the spin-independent part of the pre-potential fit to the Cornell+log function.
-The fit is adequately carried out yielding $\chi^2/N_{{\rm d.o.f}}\simeq1.5$, $1.5$ and $0.7$ for Series I, Series \rmII and Series \rmIII, respectively. \Fig{ccbar_fit} shows that in the case of Series \rmII and Series \rmIII, the pre-potential and the fit are in good agreement over the entire region.
-On the other hand, the fit to Series I differs from those of Series \rmII and \rmIII and from the data points in the short range region.
-This may be because the difference between the $A_1^+$ representation and the S-wave in the continuum differ most at on-axis points~\cite{Ishizuka}.
-Note that, if we use all the data points without separating into the three series, the fit roughly coincides with that of Series \rmII.
-However, $\chi^2/N_{{\rm d.o.f}}$ becomes considerably large.
+We refrain from separating the spin-spin part into the three directions because, otherwise, there are too few points that can be used for the fit analysis.
+Fortunately, the symmetry breaking in the spin-pin part seems to be marginal.
+This may be because the symmetry breaking in the PS state NBS wave function offsets that in the V state NBS wave function.